 11. Put Important Documents in the Cloud

-Apps such as Microsoft OneNote and Evernote allow you to sync data between your computer and your phone.
+Apps such as Microsoft OneNote and Evernote allow you to sync data between your computer and phone.
 Dropbox and OneDrive let you access Microsoft Word and Excel docs through your phone.

 12. Install a Voice-activated Personal Assistant